lizhongit/gitlab-spy-openid-auth/README.md

-# A OpenID Connect Spy for Gitlab
+# An OpenID Connect Spy for Gitlab

 If you want to modify some data of Gitlab OpenID Connect result like add new fields or change some value.